Hotels near Leon Tuttle Athletic Complex

 Which hotels near Leon Tuttle Athletic Complex have laundry facilities?

-Which hotels near Leon Tuttle Athletic Complex have a pool?
+Which hotels near Leon Tuttle Athletic Complex have an outdoor pool?

 Which hotels near Leon Tuttle Athletic Complex have suites or extra space?